crodier/software-blog/_posts/2023-09-22-message-formats.md

 #### Null treatment in CapNProto and other zero-copy

-When you are doing zero-copy in CapNProto and you have null fields, these nulls are sent for the fields **on the wire.**
+When you are doing zero-copy in CapNProto and you have null fields.
+These nulls are sent for the fields **on the wire.**

 Therefore, when you are sending sparsely populated messaging the CapNProto messages will be larger than the Protofuf messages, **because** protobuf messages will *not* send nulls on the wire and instead the wire will have fewer bytes.

-With a smaller network message the win of zero-copy is almost always eliminated due to the higher message size with the nulls serialized.
-Having every field defined makes the zero-copy able to chop up the byte buffer into a struct without any instructions other than offsets, the fastest possible way.
+**With a smaller network message in protobuf, the win of zero-copy is almost always eliminated due to the higher message size with the nulls serialized.**

+Having every field defined gives zero-copy the ability to chop up the byte buffer into a struct without any instructions other than offsets, the fastest possible way.
 The cost is that null fields must also be represented.

-For any scarcely populated message this additional network overhead in CapNProto offsets any performance gained by zero copy.
+*For any scarcely populated message this additional network overhead in CapNProto offsets any performance gained by zero copy.*

 If you choose CapNProto thinking you will be faster, you will have actually incurred 50% more engineering cost due to the 1) lack of gRPC and 2) less easy to use CapNProto.
-50% time across a decent size engineering staff amounts to millions of dollars.
+50% time across a decent size engineering staff amounts to *millions of dollars.*

-You may buy me a Ferarri now for preventing this mistake at any organization which reads this.

-I would like it in Red.
 ---

----

-Hopefully after this reading, you understand and can actually debate the binary message format discussion with your team with an informed understanding and perspective, and the tradeoffs.
-You will not be subjected to some smarty-pants engineer who says "we should use CapNProto, because it is faster."
+Hopefully after this reading, you understand and can debate the binary message format discussion with your team with an informed understanding and perspective, and the tradeoffs.

-This brings us to Aeron in conclusion, for completeness.

 ## Aeron (Martin Thompson)